mbevc1/tdns/README.md

 > [!WARNING]
-`tnds` is not supporting full set of API calls yet and only the ones I initially needed :smile: Contributions are welcome and feel free to check the upstream guide or open an issue/PR!
+`tnds` is not supporting full set of API calls yet and only the ones I initially needed :smile:.
+Contributions are welcome and feel free to check the upstream guide or open an issue/PR!

 > [!NOTE]